microsoft/Kusto-Query-Language/doc/weekofyearfunction.md

 ---
 title: week_of_year() - Azure Data Explorer
-description: This article describes week_of_year() in Azure Data Explorer. ms.reviewer: alexans ms.topic: reference ms.date: 11/07/2022
+description: Learn how to use the week_of_year() function to get the integer representation of the week. ms.reviewer: alexans ms.topic: reference ms.date: 03/02/2023
 ---
 # week_of_year()

-Returns an integer which represents the week number.
+Returns an integer that represents the week number.
 The week number is calculated from the first week of a year, which is the one that includes the first Thursday, according to [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601#Week_dates).

  **Deprecated aliases:** weekofyear()